exceptionless/Website/2014-09-26-server-side-technology-exceptionless-team-uses.md

 ## What Did We Miss?

-We know you&#8217;ve got some cool toys you use on your projects.
+We know you've got some cool toys you use on your projects.
 Spit it out!
 What other technology should we give a try.
-We&#8217;re always looking for the best, fastest, coolest stuff to try out.
+We're always looking for the best, fastest, coolest stuff to try out.